timmw/SuperBank/README.md

 Add the folling cvars into amxx.cfg

-* bank_offrounds - how many rounds before players can withdraw money (default 3)
+* bank_offrounds - how many rounds after the start of the map before players can withdraw money (default 3)

-* bank_withdrawlimit - how much a player can withdraw in a round (default 10,000)
+* bank_withdrawlimit - how much a player can withdraw in a round (default 10000)

-*Congratulations!
+* Congratulations!
 You have installed SuperBank!*

 ## Commands